signature-opensource/CK-StObj/CK.Poco.Json/README.md

 Some types are less commonly used than others.
 Should we remove the `sbyte`? the `ushort`?
 Uncomfortable choice here...

-> `Number` is ambiguous.
-We choose to avoid downcast and to keep id simple: a `Number` will always be a `double`.
+> `Number` is definitely ambiguous.
+We choose to avoid downcast and to keep it simple: a `Number` will always be a `double`.
 It will be up to the developer
 > to handle its `object` the way she wants (with the above code or a variation of it).

 #### Reading an `UnionType`.